Hotel Search Guide

 an array of rates objects.
 Each instance is one unique rate plan

 The package of price, terms, and amenities for a specific hotel room.
 Each room type may have multiple rate plans depending on payment terms, refundability, and inclusions such as breakfast, parking, or wifi. for that room type at that property.
-Each rates instance returns:
+Each rates instance returns:-

 room and rate descriptions